How to Choose the Best Free SEO Tools for your Business

 Today, by understanding what Google does and wants, you can go a long way to improve your SEO.
 Here is a basic list of what Google looks at to rank your site.

-When search engines visit your site they scour the page content and meta information to learn what it’s about.
-When people use these keywords in their engine, they know to deliver your page as a result.
+When search engines visit your site, they scour the page content and meta information to learn what it’s about.
+When people use these keywords in their engines, they know how to deliver your page.

 That means it’s important for you to know what words and phrases your audience uses on search engines.
 You can do this through keyword research.
 Include keywords in your site and page title, in your meta tags, and in the content to help search engines understand what the page is about.

-However, it’s important to not over use keywords, or it might think you’re trying to cheat the system.
-If a keyword comes up a lot, consider using variations of the word.
+However, it’s important not to overuse keywords, or it might think you’re trying to cheat the system.
+If a keyword comes up a lot, consider using word variations.
 Most SEO tools for your business are involved with keywords in one way or the other.

-Search engines like to see links to other sites as well as within your site.
-Some SEO tools for your business help you with just that, finding relevant content to add value.
+Search engines like to see links to other sites and within your site.
+Some SEO tools for your business help you with just that: finding relevant content to add value.

 It’s also just hard to create valuable content without referring to other sites.
 For instance, it’s important to add supporting evidence like statistics and case studies to your arguments.